Skip to content

 </script>

-When using WebPack (or possibly other build tool) with the Mol* NPM package installed, the viewer class can be imported using
+When using WebPack (or other bundler) with the Mol* NPM package installed, the viewer class can be imported using

 function initViewer(target: string | HTMLElement) {